 As you may know, flu can be spread easily from person to person.
-Therefore, we are taking steps to prevent the spread of flu at Utica College, but we need your help to accomplish this.
+Therefore, we are taking steps to prevent the spread of flu at Utica University, but we need your help to accomplish this.

 Here are a few things you can do to help:

 - Get Vaccinated!
 The Student Health Center will be offering seasonal flu vaccines to current students and staff in conjunction with local Rite Aid Pharmacies.
 Flu Shot Clinics will take place October 5 - 9, 2020 in conjunction with pool testing for students and faculty.
 Location to be announced.
 More information to follow soon.
 Be sure to bring proof of your health insurance plan and your College I.D.
 Please wear short sleeve shirts.
 More information to follow soon.

 - Practice good hand hygiene by washing your hands with soap and water,especially after coughing or sneezing.
 Alcohol-based hand cleaners also are effective.